 The Title IX Coordinator will make parties aware of the resources available to them.
-The resources described below are also available in Appendix B hereto.

 In the event of an emergency, the highest priority should be to get to a safe place if possible.
 Consider contacting law enforcement and/or seeking medical attention.
 The quickest way to access law enforcement and/or medical resources is by dialing "911".
 Additionally, you may consider contacting one or more of the resources below: